colebearski/spell-checkr/README.md

 # spell-checkr

-One of the hottest new programs out there, spell checkr!
+One of the hottest new programs out there, Spell-checkr!
 This program utilizes a built in dictionary and will spell check a text file filled with words.
-Who needs Microsoft spell check when you have spell checkr?!
+Who needs Microsoft spell check when you have Spell-checkr?!

 ## How to run

+Spell-checkr assumes you have NodeJS installed on your system.

 Fork the repo and checkout `master`.